Deyspring/Hydra_transcripts/README.md

 Rough code outline and possible modules:

 1.Accept list of search terms.
-  #use the command line input function to accept search terms and place them in a list.
+  - 50% done.
+Only accepts one term use the command line input function to accept search terms and place them in a list.

-2.Create spreadsheet header
-   -90% done

-3. Open browser portal and call search_term from search_pfam.py
-  - 90% done'

-3a. clip off geneID portion so it can be looped
-    this section is proving to be harder than it seemed to make a unit test for.
-I'm stuck for now.

-4. GeneID_json link
+ GeneID_json link
-   - ok, this could go one of two ways.
-        - get one geneId at a time and then the related transcripts and put these in spreadsheet -The geneID is needed to get the JSon, which is different each time the browser is opened.
-        -The geneIDs will need to be used one at a time.
-        -I can still put them in a list for use.... thinking about it.
-        -for now lets do them one at a time
-5. Get
+   url = get_link_to_genome_browser(geneid) Get this to work.

-5. Update excel module
+5. Excel module
+    - Done
     - put gene id and then transcripts into spreadsheet.